evanharmon/in-mono/headspace/kubernetes/kubernetes-configmaps.md

         mountPath: "/config"
         readOnly: true
   volumes:
-  # You set volumes at the Pod level, then mount them into containers inside that Pod
   - name: config
     configMap:
-      # Provide the name of the ConfigMap you want to mount.
       name: game-demo
       # An array of keys from the ConfigMap to create as files
       items: